Cody-Chinn/Space-Traders-Automation-Intro/README.md

 - [x] Test each error step
 - [x] Add a loop to go back and forth to each planet
 - [x] Make the username a prompt rather than a script edit
-- [ ] Figure out if we want a login prompt
+- [x] Create script to determine if user is new
+- [x] Create start script for new user
+- [ ] Create alternative start script for existing user

 ## Repo needs
-- [x] Description of how the folder structure works
+- [ ] Description of how the folder structure works
+- [ ] Sleep function needs a home
-- [ ] ENUM for Material keys
+- [x] ENUM for Material keys

 ## Testing in the API - Each function has been tested and works as intended
 - [x] flightplans